 Next, we enjoyed the 100% unwooded Chardonnay, which, in true Chardonnay style, was full of flavour and delicious, citrus fruitiness (I am definitely a shameless fan of the fruity white wines…), which I adored.
 It really is a beautiful Chardonnay and I thoroughly enjoyed every sip.

 Lastly, we enjoyed the medium to full-bodied Merlot, Canto’s only red wine offering from the standard wine tasting.
 I really enjoyed this one, it was a very smooth, delicious wine.

-I could definitely drink more of that Merlot – and red wines are usually not my wine of choice (I commit wine sacrilege, I know).
+Red wines are usually not my wine of choice (I commit wine sacrilege, I know) but I could definitely drink more of that Merlot!

 For the standard wine tasting, I am pleased to award a 9/10 rating.
 Again, our overall tasting was great and I think, if you are keen to try Canto’s range without an accompanying food pairing, then you will love this all-wine offering.